Stress - How to cope

 Talk to someone

 Telling someone how you are feeling may help with stress.
 It can help to ‘offload’ your worries.
 You may feel comfortable talking to someone you know.
 Or you might prefer to talk to someone who doesn’t know you.
-You could call an emotional support line.
-We have listed some of these at the end of this page.
+You could call an emotional support line or see a counsellor.
+We have added some emotional support lines at the bottom of this page.

 Make lifestyle changes